websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/translating-web-content/exporting-and-importing-translations.md

 # Exporting and Importing Translations

-> Available: Liferay DXP 7.3+ and Liferay Portal 7.3+
+> Available: Liferay DXP/Portal 7.3+

 With Liferay, you can export Web Content for translation as `.xliff` or `.xlf` files.
 These files can then be sent to translators to produce your translations for your content.
 Once translated, you can import the translations together as a `.zip` file or individually as `.xliff` or `.xlf` files.